Environmental Initiative, Environmental Studies & Environmental Policy

 Website: http://ei.cas.lehigh.edu/

-The Environmental Initiative brings together faculty from the social sciences, natural sciences and humanities to deliver an interdisciplinary academic curriculum and promote environmental research and outreach.
-The curriculum includes courses in four colleges and 10 departments in social sciences, humanities, education, science, mathematics and engineering.
-The Environmental Initiative offers an undergraduate BA degree in Environmental Studies, an undergraduate minor in Environmental Studies and a graduate MA degree in Environmental Policy.
+Environmental Studies and the M.A.
+Program in Environmental Policy bring together faculty from the social sciences, natural sciences and humanities to deliver an interdisciplinary academic curriculum and promote environmental research and outreach.
+The curriculum includes courses from all five colleges and 10 departments in social sciences, humanities, education, science, mathematics and engineering.
+Students can earn an undergraduate BA degree in Environmental Studies, an undergraduate minor in Environmental Studies, and a graduate MA degree in Environmental Policy.

 **The Environmental Studies subject code ES was recently changed to EVST.
 Those courses with subject code EVST are equivalent to the corresponding ES course.
 For example, the course EVST 002 fulfills the requirement for ES 002 in the Environmental Studies Program or any program listing ES 002 as a requirement.**